evgenyneu/evgenii.com/resume/index.md

 [GoFetch](http://www.go-fetch.com.au) – delivery app for iOS and Web, Melbourne, Australia.

-Full stack iOS/Rails/Web developer.
+Full Stack iOS/Rails/Web Developer.

-* Maintained and programmed iOS, AngularJS web apps and Ruby on Rails backend.
+* Developed and maintained a Ruby on Rails backend that served as an API for iOS and Web apps.

+* Worked on an AngularJS web app that allowed users to book deliveries.

+* Implemented unit tests for Ruby on Rails and AngularJS code.

+* Built and deployed the iOS app written in Objective-C.

 ### August 2014 - November 2015